dassystem/pixelit-server/readme.md

 2. Start pixelit- server via `python3 pixelit-server.py` or create a [systemd service](./pixelit.service) for that.
    * You might then start and stop this server via `systemctl start|stop|restart|status pixelit.service`.
    * Please adjust your path in the `.service` file.

 3. Be sure that all required python libraries are installed like `requests`, `pickle`, `threading`, `datetime` and `pytz`.
 Depending on your apps you might also need `json`, `feedparser`, `random`, `bs4` and `urllib` and probably more for your own needs.

+> :warning: Remember to restart your server / service after adding or removing files in the `active-apps` directory.

 ### How to create and define apps?